Most L&D teams know David Kolb’s name. Fewer know that half his theory has held up to four decades of research, and that half of it hasn’t.

 - Interactive classroom games

 Creating training interventions that reflect all four components of the learning cycle is an ideal approach.
-This helps support each student’s learning preference, which increases the likelihood that they will engage with their content.
+Covering all four stages means every learner hits the mode they find most natural — and the ones they’d otherwise avoid.

 2. Coaching and Mentoring